▸ Home

 const configs = new ShapeConfigurations( {

-shapeTypes: [], // optional - use when svg referenced elements are used
+shapeTypes: [], // optional - use when svg template elements are used

 groups: [{